IBM/zowe-cli-cics-deploy-plugin/docs/README.md

   `zowe cics-deploy deploy bundle --name MYBUND01 --bundledir /u/example/bundles/MyBundle01 --cics-deploy-profile example`

 The above command will attempt to define and install a CICS Bundle named MYBUND01 from the specified location (bundledir) within the target z/OS environment, using the default z/OSMF configuration and the CICS configuration defined in the `example` cics-deploy profile.
-For further assistance on the `deploy bundle` issue the following command:
+For further assistance on `deploy bundle` issue the following command:

   `zowe cics-deploy deploy bundle --help`